⚠ High Risk

 Social Engineering & Pretexting

-Attackers research targets on LinkedIn and company websites, then craft personalized scenarios to manipulate them into revealing information or granting access.
-They may pose as IT staff, auditors, new employees, or vendors.
-Third-party vendor impersonation doubled in 2025.
-Multi-channel attacks, where the same fake message arrives through email, text, and social media simultaneously, make these more convincing than single-channel attempts.
+Attackers research targets using LinkedIn and company websites, then craft personalized scenarios to manipulate them into revealing information or granting access.
+Multi-channel attacks, where the same fake message arrives through email, text, and a calendar invite simultaneously, are more convincing than single-channel attempts.
+Google’s June 2026 advisory specifically flagged this combination as a growing tactic.

-What to do: Verify the identity of anyone requesting sensitive information or system access, regardless of how convincing they seem.
-Establish a clear internal process for verification before granting access or sharing data.
-A second opinion from a colleague can stop a bad decision quickly.
+What to do: Verify the identity of anyone requesting sensitive information or system access through a separate, independently sourced channel.
+A second opinion from a colleague before acting on an unusual request can prevent costly mistakes.